epigen/mr.pareto/README.md

 I have created a separate repository for CeMM's SLURM cluster profile and removed it from every module/workflow (to reduce redundancy and centralize maintenance).

 You can find the repository including documentation here: [https://github.com/epigen/cemm.slurm.sm](https://github.com/epigen/cemm.slurm.sm)

+the profile for CeMM's slurm environment is provided in the config/ directory, of note:
+- the number of jobs in the slurm.cemm/config.yaml should be set as high as necessary, because arrayed job subsmission does not work (yet) and the scheduler (eg SLURM) should take care of the priorization
+- jobs which dependencies can never be fulfilled are automatically removed from the queue

 # How to develop a MODULE?
 --- COMING SOON ---